Introduction from the CEO

 We are taking steps to combat slavery and human trafficking, and we are committed to improving our practices in achieving this.

-We are a provider of Investment Management and Fund Management services in the Financial Services sector.
+Thesis Unit Trust Management Limited and TUTMAN LLP (together “TUTMAN”) are providers of Investment Management and Fund Management services in the Financial Services sector.
 We are a part of the Thesis Group, and our ultimate parent company is Regit Topco Limited, a company incorporated in Jersey.
-Thesis Asset Management Limited (Thesis) has its head office in the UK and has over 110 employees.
-Thesis is the parent company of Thesis Unit Trust Management Limited and Pallant Independent Limited.
-Thesis and Thesis Unit Trust Management Limited are the members of TUTMAN LLP.
+TUTMAN has its head office in the UK and has 13 employees.
+Thesis Holdings Limited, a company incorporated in Jersey, is the immediate parent company of Thesis Unit Trust Management Limited.
+Thesis Holdings Limited and Thesis Unit Trust Management Limited are the members of TUTMAN LLP.

-The Thesis Group has a global annual turnover of over £100m.
+TUTMAN has a global annual turnover of over £90m.

 Our Business and Supply Chain

-Our business is organised into three business units: Thesis Asset Management, Thesis Unit Trust Management (TUTMAN) and Pallant Independent.
-Whilst all our business is conducted in the UK, we do have suppliers and service providers who perform their work for us in many other parts of the world.
+Whilst all our business is conducted in the UK, we do have suppliers and service providers who perform their work for us in other parts of the world.